rk4rohankumar/Blog/Readme.md

 # Blog Platform API

-This is a generic backend template for a blog platform built using **Node.js**, **Express**, and **MongoDB**.
+This is a generic backend template for a blog platform built using **Node.js**, **Express**, **MongoDB**, and **Zod** for input validation.
 It includes user authentication (with JWT) and CRUD operations for blog posts.
-Users can register, log in, and manage blog posts, with public visibility or user-specific restrictions.
+Users can register, log in, and manage blog posts with public visibility or user-specific restrictions.

 ## Table of Contents